Azure/missionlz/docs/esri.md

 <br>

-## Step 3 (optional)
+## Step 3

- :arrow_forward: The third step is to deploy the Azure Virtual Desktop (AVD) solution will provide a fully operational [stamp](https://learn.microsoft.com/azure/architecture/patterns/deployment-stamp) in an Azure subscription adhereing to the [Zero Trust principles](https://learn.microsoft.com/security/zero-trust/azure-infrastructure-avd).
+ :arrow_forward: The third step is to deploy the Azure Virtual Desktop (AVD) solution will provide a fully operational [stamp](https://learn.microsoft.com/azure/architecture/patterns/deployment-stamp) in an Azure subscription adhering  to the [Zero Trust principles](https://learn.microsoft.com/security/zero-trust/azure-infrastructure-avd).
 This template represents the strategic design path and target technical state for Azure Virtual Desktop deployment.
 Many of the [common features](https://github.com/Azure/missionlz/tree/main/src/bicep/add-ons/azureVirtualDesktop/docs/features) used with AVD have been automated in this solution for your convenience.
 Be sure to complete the necessary [prerequisites](https://github.com/Azure/missionlz/blob/main/src/bicep/add-ons/azureVirtualDesktop/docs/prerequisites.md) and to review the parameter descriptions to the understand the consequences of your selections.
 Also, please review Esri's guidance on [VDI and ArcGIS Pro](https://architecture.arcgis.com/en/framework/architecture-practices/architectural-foundations/deployment-concepts/vdi-and-arcgis-pro.html).

 This Azure Virtual Desktop Accelerator only addresses what gets deployed in the specific Azure Virtual Desktop landing zone subscriptions, shown in the architectural diagram above.
 It is assumed that an appropriate landing zone foundation is already setup.
 This means that policies and governance should already be in place.